Valucre is a mild powers forum.

 - Augmented physical and mental abilities

-- Psionics (telekinesis, telepathy, pyromantic, etc, all dependent on the degree)
+- Psionics (telekinesis, telepathy, pyromantic, etc, all dependent on the scale)

 - Magic (spells, runes, hexes, voodoo, etc)

-For storyline purposes, massive attacks are allowed within reason.
+For storyline purposes, large scale attacks are allowed within reason.
 World- or continent-destroying attacks will essentially always be disallowed; city-busting is sometimes feasible depending on the effort and activity leading up to this as well as obtained permission and coordinating of plot; and the destruction of a building or buildings is usually considered the upper limit of a character or group of characters.
-Be prepared to put in a considerable amount of work.
-Contributors work for years building up conceptual sand-castles, and don't want to see them destroyed in a turn or two.

 Edited by supernal